The stages in the archive transfer process are:

 If you are unsure about how to complete a Transfer Proposal contact State Records.

-An archivist will review your Transfer Proposal and notify you whether the information assets are eligible for transfer.
+An archivist will review your Transfer Proposal and notify you of whether the items are eligible for transfer.

 Although you might box and list information assets for your own storage purposes, you may not want to start completing any documentation required by us (e.g. Archive access and description lists) until you receive confirmation that the information assets are eligible for transfer, as the effort may be wasted.

-If they are not eligible for transfer, you will be advised what options are available for managing them.
+If the items are not eligible for transfer, you will be advised what options are available for managing them.

 Once you have received confirmation that the information assets are eligible for transfer you can start preparing the required documentation, which includes:

-• a public access determination identifying whether the information assets are openly accessible, or are closed to public access for a set period before they become open as their sensitivity diminishes (if a determination has not already been made)
+- a public access determination identifying whether the items are openly accessible, or are closed to public access for a set period before they become open as their sensitivity diminishes (if a determination has not already been made)

-The required documentation enables your agency to identify what has been transferred to our custody, and helps us understand the information assets transferred so we can assist the public to access the information assets.
+The required documentation enables your agency to identify what has been transferred to our custody, and helps us understand the items transferred so we can assist the public and your agency to access the items.

-Once the documentation has been finalised and approved you will be advised that the physical transfer of the information assets is approved.
-You will be offered possible dates and times for the physical transfer of the information assets, and advised which repository the information assets will be received at.
+Once the documentation has been finalised and approved you will be advised that the physical transfer is approved.
+You will be offered possible dates and times for the physical transfer of the items, and advised which repository the items will be received at.

-You are responsible for arranging and paying for the transportation of the information assets to the nominated repository at the agreed date and time.
+You are responsible for arranging and paying for the transportation of the items to the nominated repository at the agreed date and time.

 When the information assets are received in the repository, they will be barcoded, shelved and our systems will be updated with details of the records.

-You will be sent confirmation of the information assets received and reports detailing how the information assets can be identified in our catalogue.
+You will be sent confirmation of the items received and reports detailing how the items can be identified in our catalogue.

-You should retain this information in your recordkeeping system, as you remain responsible for information assets of your agency (and its predecessors) which are in our custody.
+You should retain this information in your recordkeeping system, as you remain responsible for items of your agency (and its predecessors) which are in our custody.